spoonjoy/redwoodjs-dbauth-oauth/web/README.md

 It'll only render buttons for your enabled providers, so if you don't see any changes to your UI yet, that's probably why.

 ### Linking and unlinking accounts
 While linking accounts is very similar to logging in and signing up, unlinking is a bit different because there's no redirects involved.
+This is because to unlink an account, we don't interact with the provider at all - we just delete the record from the database.

 Additionally, because we want to make it clear what providers have already been linked, `useOAuth` provides two extra functions for this use case:
 - `unlinkAccount`